The motivation behind this project

 Results after a year

-A year has passed, and the Longevity Protocols project is the result of my year-long experiment, together with the knowledge base and tools that will help you also achieve similar or even better results.
+A year has passed, and the Longevity Protocols project is the result of my year-long experiment, along with the knowledge base and tools that can help you achieve similar—or even better—results.

-Let me clarify right away that during this year I only engaged in actions that are unambiguously positive for health and do not carry high risks of side effects (so, no steroids or invasive therapies of any kind).
+Let me stress up front that throughout this year I only undertook actions that are clearly beneficial to health and do not carry a high risk of side effects (so there was no talk of steroids or invasive therapies.)

-I’m deliberately posting unretouched photos from daily life instead of from some special photo shoot—I want everything to look natural, just as it is in reality.
+I’m deliberately sharing unretouched photos from everyday life rather than a dedicated photoshoot—I want everything to look natural, just as it is in reality.

 Hair repigmentation

-I started going gray before I turned thirty, so I had long accepted this as one of the most characteristic signs of passing time.
+I started going gray before thirty, so I had long accepted this as one of the most characteristic signs of passing time.

-Honestly, as a big Witcher fan, I had a soft spot for white hair ;)
+Honestly, as a big Witcher fan, I even had a soft spot for white hair ;)

-Now, to my surprise, I’m watching my hair gradually regain its natural color.
+Now I’m surprised to see my hair gradually regaining its natural color.

-20 years of "headspins" effectively thinned my hair on the top of my head.
-The professional term is mechanical alopecia, and I developed it before the age of 20, so I stopped paying attention to it long ago.
+Twenty years of doing headspins significantly thinned my hair at the crown.
+Professionally this is called mechanical alopecia, and I earned it before age 20, so I’d stopped paying attention to it long ago.

-(Me and my signature "headspin" that cost me the hair on the top of my head)
+(Me and my signature headspin, which cost me the hair on the top of my head)

-So I didn’t expect any changes here, yet my bald spot has visibly decreased.
+I didn’t expect any change here, yet my bald spot has clearly shrunk.

 Dental health

-I was never able to boast the kind of dental condition I’d like.
-My mother used to say that everyone in our family unfortunately has weak teeth and it’s genetically determined.
+I was never able to boast about my teeth being in the condition I wanted.
+My mom used to say that in our family everyone unfortunately has weak teeth and it’s genetically determined.

-I had accepted this too and didn’t tear my hair out when, at every six-month dental check-up (and I really put a lot of effort into my oral hygiene), I always had at least 3 teeth to fix (a record of 7).
+I’d accepted that too, and I didn’t tear my hair out when at every six-month checkup, despite my best efforts (I really put a lot of work into oral hygiene), I always had at least three cavities to fix (seven was my record).

-So when I went for a check-up after 12 months this year (skipping the usual half-year one), I expected a record number of teeth to fix (I was betting on 8).
+So this year, when I went for a checkup after 12 months (I skipped the half-year one), I expected a record number of teeth to be treated (I guessed eight).

-I thought I’d misheard when the dentist, after carefully checking my teeth, looked at me in surprise and said: "Mr. Szymanski, you have nothing to treat—all your teeth are healthy.
-Congratulations."
+I thought I’d misheard when, after carefully examining my teeth, the dentist looked at me in surprise and said: “Mr. Michał, there’s nothing to treat—your teeth are all healthy.
+Congratulations.”

 Sleep

-Unfortunately, I’ve always been someone with very restless and delicate sleep.
-The slightest noise would wake me up, I tossed and turned a lot, got up several times a night to use the bathroom, and sometimes it would take me over an hour to fall asleep.
-I often found myself waking up in the middle of the night, unable to get back to sleep because of anxious thoughts.
+Unfortunately, I’m someone with very restless, delicate sleep.
+The slightest noise wakes me, I toss and turn, I get up multiple times at night to use the bathroom, and falling asleep could take me over an hour.
+I often woke up in the middle of the night and couldn’t fall back asleep because of intrusive thoughts and anxiety.

-Because of poor sleep, every day it was inevitable for me to hit a slump at noon and have to take a nap.
-This was extremely frustrating, as I felt like I was losing valuable daytime hours.
+Because of poor sleep, it was inevitable that every day around noon I’d crash completely and have to take a nap.
+It was incredibly frustrating—I felt I was losing precious time during the day.

-In short – I didn’t like sleeping.
-Nights were usually a torment, and I always longed for morning.
+In short—I didn’t like sleeping.
+Nights were mostly a torment, and I always longed for morning.

-All of that is now in the past.
-The best illustration is a chart of my sleep quality from the first 6 months of my experiment (data from the Whoop band).
+That’s now history.
+The chart below of my sleep quality from the first six months of my experiment (data from the Whoop band) illustrates it best.

-• I fall asleep within minutes of laying my head on the pillow
+- I fall asleep within a few minutes of my head hitting the pillow

-• When I wake up in the morning, I’m so full of energy and excitement that I jump out of bed like a rocket
+- I wake up so full of energy and excitement that I spring out of bed like a slingshot

-• I no longer feel the afternoon energy slumps, and naps are a thing of the past
+- The afternoon energy dips are gone, and naps are a thing of the past

-• I started to love sleep – now I can’t believe how enjoyable and relaxing it can be.
-It may sound strange, but for me, this is a completely new experience
+- I’ve come to love sleep—I can’t believe how pleasant and relaxing it can be.
+It may sound odd, but for me it’s a completely new experience

 Acne

-But it seems this is also a thing of the past, and the breakouts that I’ve lived with my whole life have finally retired and stopped bothering me.
+It seems that’s also in the past—the breakouts I’d lived with my whole life have finally retired and stopped bothering me.

-Objectively, the amount of stress in my life hasn’t decreased, but subjectively, I feel it much less.
-My anxiety has diminished, the number of things that can throw me off balance has dropped drastically, and problems at work are less overwhelming.
+Objectively, the amount of stress in my life hasn’t decreased, but subjectively I feel it much less.
+My anxiety has diminished, far fewer things can throw me off balance, and work problems feel less overwhelming.

-I always enjoyed clarity and quick thinking, but in recent years, I had begun to notice my mind slowing down and more frequent “mental fog” – the feeling of cognitive cloudiness.
+I’ve always enjoyed mental clarity and quick thinking, but in recent years I inevitably noticed my mind slowing down and more frequent “blackouts”—that brain-fog feeling.

-Nothing has made me happier than feeling like I’m back to the best mental shape I can remember – I now feel my mind working at full speed, and at the same time with a great sense of joy and excitement.
+Nothing has pleased me more than feeling back to the best cognitive shape I can remember—I now feel my mind running at full throttle, and at the same time with a great sense of joy and excitement.

 Summary

-I’ve noticed a number of other changes, which I won’t elaborate on further here.
-To sum up briefly – while among my peers there is often a mournful song about lost youth and the relentless signs of passing time, I feel like I’ve never been in better shape, never felt better, or younger.
+I noticed many other changes I won’t dwell on here.
+To sum up briefly—while many of my peers sing a mournful song about lost youth and the relentless signs of aging, I feel I’ve never been in better shape, nor felt better or younger.

-At the same time, I feel like I’m only at the beginning of my journey towards longevity.
-There is still so much more I can do, and every month brings another breakthrough in medicine.
-It’s an exciting time to be alive and to take care of yourself and your loved ones.
+At the same time, I feel I’m only at the beginning of my longevity journey.
+There’s still a lot I can do, and each month brings another medical breakthrough.
+It’s an exciting time to live—and to take care of yourself and your loved ones.

-The Longevity Protocols project is now part of my journey, and I would like to invite you to join me.
-I hope it will bring you great benefit.
+The Longevity Protocols project is now part of my path, and I’d like to invite you to join me.
+I hope it brings you great benefit.

 Why am I doing this